CarsonScholberg/Horiseon/README.md

 # horiseon
-Description: pdated the code for accessabiliy and readability
+Description: updated the code for accessabiliy and readability

 https://carsonscholberg.github.io/horiseon/